ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/Mechanical/DataModel/MechanicalEnums/Materials/IdentifierType.md

 material1   DEA8407F-4029-4919-94F0-5BDC6FBF203A
 material2   DEA8407F-4029-4919-94F0-5BDC6FBF203A

-The reason to use this is if the name of the material changed for a ìrefreshî (search by UUID) or if the UUID needs changed (search by Name).
+The reason to use this is if the name of the material changed for a ‚Äúrefresh‚Äù (search by UUID) or if the UUID needs changed (search by Name).
 Either way a material cannot be added which would violate the above rules.

 <!-- !! processed by numpydoc !! -->